Thomas-aang/PasswordGen/README.md

 *The result of password strength analytics by [Bitwarden](https://bitwarden.com/password-strength/) [image](https://user-images.githubusercontent.com/86052235/209163005-90475661-31b0-4bb8-92cb-8580dec0b1a9.png)

---So I recommend you to go with the length 16 or more.
+-So I recommend you to go with the length 16 or more.
---Don't forget to save the password either in your Authenticator or the place where you think safe.
+-Don't forget to save the password either in your Authenticator or the place where you think safe.
---Bye!!
+-Bye!!
---Have a nice Day!
+-Have a nice Day!